Qlaub/Portfolio/README.md

 # [My Web Portfolio](https://qlaub.github.io/Portfolio/)

 ## Purpose
-A central place for my bio, deployed applications, contact information, and resume.
+A website serving as a central place for my bio, applications, contact information, and resume.

 ## Optimized for Mobile
 This website has been optimized for mobile viewing using media queries.
 Reduce browser width to 1085 pixels and under to experience the mobile website.